kingjosephm/vehicle_make_model_classifier/README.md

 Our second test set is a small (1,820) image dataset of matched thermal and visible images with hand-curated make-model classes.
 These data were collected by Booz Allen employees around several parking lots in the DC-Maryland-Virginia area.
 Unfortunately, they only contain 11 make-models that overlap with our training data.
 These data can be found in the MERGEN OneDrive Data folder in `Thermal-Visible Make-Model Test Images.zip`.

 # Data labels
 Make-model labels are built into the nested make->model->year directory structure of our training set.
 Rather than directly using this directory structure, we create a **CSV file containing the relative path to each image along with its label**.
 We call this dataframe the **image registry** or `img-registry`.
 We also use this CSV file to hold the YOLOv5 bounding box coordinates for each image.
 Using this external CSV allows us to generate bounding boxes once ahead of time and save them, rather than generating them on-the-fly each time an image enters the make-model classifier pipeline.

-Labels and bounding box coordinates are contained in the following CSVs:
+### Labels and bounding box info:
 - `./image_registries/Bboxes.csv`: training set
 - `./image_registries/Stanford_Bboxes_xl.csv`: Stanford dataset
 - `./image_registries/Bboxes_xl_test_thermal.csv`: thermal test images
   - `./image_registries/Bboxes_xl_test_visible.csv`: matched visible test images

 # Code structure
-This branch [main] contains the following scripts:
+### Root dir:
-- `MakeModelClassifier.py`: contains methods for the MakeModelClass subclass.
+- `MakeModelClassifier.py`: methods for the MakeModelClass subclass.
 Primary script used to train the make-model classifier or make predictions using weights from this model
 - `core.py`: abstract base class (ABC) superclass containing core methods used by `MakeModelClassifier.py`
 - `README.md`: this script, explains the branch of this repository
 - `TrainingImageData.md`: fuller explanation of training data